Koji Kondo: Career

 Kondo's work on The Legend of Zelda scores has also become highly recognized.
 He produced four main pieces of background music for the first installment of the series; the overworld theme has become comparable in popularity with the Super Mario Bros. main theme.
 After the success of The Legend of Zelda, he provided the score for two Japanese-exclusive games, The Mysterious Murasame Castle (1986) and Shin Onigashima (1987).
-He created the soundtrack to Yume Kōjō: Doki Doki Panic (1987), which was later rebranded outside Japan as Super Mario Bros.
+He created the soundtrack to Yume Kōjō: Doki Doki Panic (1987), which was later retooled for release outside Japan as Super Mario Bros.
 2 in 1988.

 Kondo returned to the Super Mario series to produce the scores to Super Mario Bros.
 3 (1988) and the SNES launch title Super Mario World (1990).
 Koichi Sugiyama directed a jazz arrangement album of Super Mario Worlds music and oversaw its performance at the first Orchestral Game Musical Concert in 1991.
 After finishing the soundtrack to Super Mario World, Kondo was in charge of the sound programming for Pilotwings (1990), while also composing the "Helicopter Theme" for it, and created the sound effects for Star Fox (1993).
 In 1995, he composed for the sequel to Super Mario World, Yoshi's Island.
 Until the early 2000s, Kondo would usually write all compositions by himself on a project, with The Legend of Zelda: Ocarina of Times being the last one Kondo worked on alone.
 Since then, he has been collaborating with other staff members at Nintendo, advising and supervising music created by others, as well as providing additional compositions for games, including Super Mario Galaxy, The Legend of Zelda: Spirit Tracks, The Legend of Zelda: Skyward Sword and Super Mario 3D World.
 Kondo also served as the lead composer of Super Mario Maker and Super Mario Maker 2.
 He was a consultant for the score to The Super Mario Bros.
 Movie (2023).